-- Invitation for bids advertisements. - Documentation of affirmative steps to include small, minority- and women-owned business enterprises in accordance with 2 CFR §200.321. - Bid tabulation of bids received and opened. - Updating the MSR with third-party cooperative purchases.
+- Interlocal agreement between the cooperative and local government, - Invitation for bids advertisements. - Documentation of affirmative steps to include small, minority- and women-owned business enterprises in accordance with 2 CFR §200.321, - Bid tabulation of bids received and opened, and - Updating the MSR with third-party cooperative purchases.